Medicare GLP-1 Bridge Program Explained: Who Qualifies, What It Costs, and How to Get It

 The Medicare GLP-1 Bridge is a temporary demonstration program run by the Centers for Medicare & Medicaid Services (CMS).
 It provides eligible Medicare Part D beneficiaries with access to FDA-approved GLP-1 weight loss medications at a $50 monthly copay.

 Here's the essential context: federal law has prohibited Medicare from covering medications prescribed solely for weight loss since 2003.
-That means for over two decades, Medicare generally did not cover GLP-1s when prescribed only for weight loss — so beneficiaries who wanted Wegovy or Zepbound for weight management alone usually needed a cash-pay path outside of Medicare.
+That means for over two decades, Medicare generally did not cover GLP-1s when prescribed only for weight management — so beneficiaries who wanted Wegovy or Zepbound for weight loss alone usually needed a cash-pay path outside of Medicare.
 At list prices above $1,000 per month, that put treatment out of reach for most people on a fixed income.

 The Bridge changes that — temporarily.